barbarer/py4e-int/_sources/regex/regularexpressions.rst

 .. mchoice:: re_mc_startswith
     :practice: T
     :answer_a: Any line that contains a 'B'
-    :answer_b: Any line containing 'b'
+    :answer_b: Any line containing a 'b'
-    :answer_c: Lines starting with the letter 'b'
+    :answer_c: Lines that start with the letter 'b'
     :answer_d: Lines that contain 'B' or 'b'
     :correct: b
     :feedback_a: Regular expressions are case sensitive for individual characters.